Table of Contents

 You see this type of alignment when people carry items on their head.
 This forces the head to align with the shoulders and keeps the shoulders squarely over the hips.
 The weight of the object is distributed through the body and the walker can effortlessly carry the item.

-The Head Drop
+Avoid The Head Drop

+You want to avoid a head drop when you walk.
 As soon as you drop your head forward, it throws off the alignment of your head with your shoulders and hips.

 Your head is no longer supported properly and the weight of your head is not distributed properly over your body.
+Further, our walking form is compromised.

-Over time, this movement pattern can lead to a number of problems including neck, back and shoulder pain.
+Over time, this movement pattern can lead to a number of problems including neck, back, and shoulder pain.
 It could also increase the risk of a fall because you compromise your balance.

 You often see this happen when people use their mobile phones as they walk.